 - Quality Measures – What is the rate of returned merchandise or service callbacks?
 How many defects are there per total items produced?
 What is the average cost to service your product warranties?

 - Customer Satisfaction Measures – How many new customers do you add per week?
 What is the frequency of repeat orders, complaints, or referrals?
 What do satisfaction survey results tell you?

 - Employee Skills and Satisfaction Measures – How many hours of employee training are performed per month?
 What percent of employees are certified?
 What is your rate of absenteeism, or employee turnover?

-- Innovation and Improvement Measures - What percent of budget goes to developing new products or services?
+- Innovation and Improvement Measures – What percent of the budget goes to developing new products or services?
 What percent of sales come from new products?
 How many suggestions for improvement do employees submit each month?
 How many are implemented?

 Leading indicators are important because the earlier your measurement system reveals a problem or diminished performance, the sooner corrections can be made.

 In summary, measure your core business systems and constantly improve them for better results.
 At the end of the month, you will get a financial statement telling you the outcome of your effort.
 Next month, try to do even better!

 Ultimately, you want to create an organizational culture where everyone speaks “numbers”–the language of improvement.
 In the best businesses, “Results Rule!”
 (Randy Pennington).